-Two leading music education organisations, ABRSM and Music Mark, have today, Monday 20 March, launched a first of its kind website to enable parents in London’s 33 boroughs to find a wealth of local opportunities for their children to get involved, develop and make music.
+On March 20th 2017, two leading music education organisations, ABRSM and Music Mark, launched a first of its kind website to enable parents in London’s 33 boroughs to find a wealth of local opportunities for their children to get involved, develop and make music.

 By selecting their borough on the www.learnmusic.london website, parents are taken directly to their local music service to begin a conversation about how their child can start their musical journey, or take their music to the next level.